Fonta1n3/BitKey/README.md

 # BitSense

 -Works offline for key creation and sigining transactions.

 -No log ins, no sign ups, simple, fast reliable.

 -Bech32 compatible.
 Native SegWit Addresses, also provides legacy address so you can choose what you want to use.

 -BIP39 compatible, import BIP39 mnemonic recovery phrases.

 -Allows anyone to create the most mathematically secure private keys possible by using dice or just simply move the bitcoin around with your finger to create randmoness that way.

--Check balances, prices.
+-Check balances, transactions.

 -Check the Mayer Multiple.

 -Open sourced.

 -Copy paste and build it yourself if you know how to use xcode.

 This app is a work in progress and I made it as a project to learn more about Bitcoin and becasue all the other apps are too complicated and don't keep the principles of Bitcoin at heart.